wharr1203/BloomingtonPetAdoption/README.md

 - The data cones from the city of bloomington open data portal.

-Dogs take up more on average than cats, so the dog sections can run out of space quicker than the cat sections.
+Dogs take up more space on average than cats, so the dog sections can run out of space quicker than the cat sections.
 That's why I am using 21 days as the standard for dog adoption speed and using a month as the cutoff point for cat adoption speed.
 More information about the space requirements for dogs and cats can be found [here](https://www.maddiesfund.org/design-for-shelter-animals.htm)

 __Dogs__
   - 1 = Dogs that were adopted in less than 21 days